ShubhamS168/NumSquare_Dashboard/README.md

-# 📊 Data Analysis Dashboard with Flask
+# 📊 NumSquare Dashboard with Flask

 This project is a web-based data analysis dashboard built using **Flask**, **SQLite**, and **Matplotlib**.
 It allows users to input numbers, compute their squares, store the results in a database, and visualize the trends over time.